IntEL4CoRo/ViB-public/content/page/fallschool/Chapter5/index.md

 **Prompt engineering** is the ongoing extension of the initial instructions: request (prompt), response and refinement, such that the answer eventually contains the most desireable content, scope and depth of information.
 This can reach from the answers length, writing style, to strict datastructures in program code or json-objects.
 The more precise the request, the better the answer.
 To refine the answer, keep the context of the conversation, refer back to the LLMs answer, so to specify in what way the current answer is unsatisfying, and provide constraints on how to improve the answer.
 With few-shot examples the prompts can be given more context, which again makes the answer more specific, therefore, make the request more specific regarding what the LLM should focus on in its response by giving it the knowledge required.

-**Training** Requires a lot of example data as request and response.
+**Training** requires a lot of example data as request and response.
 Most available models are already pre-trained for a sepcific purpose and ready to use.

 **Retreival-Augmented Generation (RAG)** is a way to extend the knowledge of the LLM by giving it structured knowledge about the domain, in our case: the lecture material for PyCRAM.
 This specializes the LLM to its specific usecase, defining what kind of tool the LLM is used as.
 For example, when the LLM is provided with program code and explanatory documentation, it can answer just like a teacher, explaining the program and refine their answer on demand.

+---

 ## Set up your RAGFlow

-Go to http://ibis.informatik.uni-bremen.de and create an account.
+Go to http://ibis.informatik.uni-bremen.de and `sign up`.

 ### Link the Ollama chat model

-1. Go to your profile in the top-right corner
+1. Go to your `profile` in the top-right corner
 2. From the list on the left select `Model Providers`
-3. Select Ollama
+3. Select `Ollama` to add the model

 <div style="display: flex; justify-content: space-between;">
   <img src="img/ragflow_instruction_1.png" alt="RAGFlow add Ollama model" style="width: 90%;"/>